-To the early European settlers of the United States, the wild rose of Iowa represented resilience and beauty.
+The Wild Rose of Iowa represented resilience and beauty to early European settlers.
 Despite the state’s dry, flat landscape, the flower bloomed every year in the early summer.
 Lawmakers felt that the hardy flower symbolized the state so well that they had its picture etched on a silver tea service that was presented to the crew of the U.S.S.
 Iowa in 1896.
 The wild rose became the official Iowa state flower in 1897.

-In their legislation, however, lawmakers choose not to single out a specific species of the rose as the state flower.
-Instead, they agreed to make any wild rose within the state’s boundaries the Iowa state flower.
-To this day, that agreement is still in effect.
+Lawmakers choose not to single out a specific species of the rose as the state flower.
+Instead, they agreed to make any Wild Rose within the state’s boundaries the Iowa state flower.